goyoambrosio/SlidifyTutorial/README.md

 Slidify helps you create and publish beautiful HTML5 presentations from RMarkdown.

-This is a yet another tutorial a litle bit more sysadmin oriented.
+This is yet another litle bit more sysadmin oriented tutorial.
 I'll be happy if you learn something with it.

 Enjoy it